 In 1993, Dwight Lomayesva ('99), a Hopi Tribal member and San Diego State University student, noticed a shortage of American Indians in higher education.

-The American Indian Recruitment Program Entering 22 years of Community Service
+The American Indian Recruitment Program Providing 23 years of Community Service

-Thank you to all our Awardees at our
+AIR Sr Complete-Thank you to all our participants!!!

 If you couldn't make our Fundraiser Banquet Take a small amount of time and sponsor our program with a small (or big) donation.
 You monies will go a long way in helping our students reaching their greatest potential through education!
 Read More>